 - Bloody vomiting or stools

 If you think that you have GERD or the above symptoms, you should see a doctor.
 Having GERD for a long time without treating it can cause further complications.
-Examples include pneumonia, esophagitis (inflammation of the esophagus) and esophageal cancer.
+Examples include pneumonia, esophagitis (inflammation of the esophagus), and esophageal cancer.

 What are the Causes of Acid Reflux?

 It happens to everyone from time to time.
 Young or old, male or female, you can be sure to experience acid reflux occasionally.
-However, there are specific risk factors which make acid reflux more likely.
+However, there are specific risk factors that make acid reflux more likely.
 These factors also increase your chance of developing GERD.

 Heartburn at night due to pregnancy is extremely common.
 According to WebMD, more than 50% of pregnant women suffer from severe heartburn.
 This is the case for two reasons.